fourcolver/shorten_url_creating/README.md

 3. Testing shorten url if it is redirected.
-  We need to go url with this type. if the project is placed in https://test.com/ then endpoint url is https://github.com?shorten=xxxxxx if "xxxxxx" is existed, then it will redirect to the origin url.
+  We need to go url with this type. if the project is placed in https://test.com/ then url should be https://github.com?shorten=xxxxxx or url should be https://github.com/index.php?shorten=xxxxxx if "xxxxxx" is existed, then it will redirect to the origin url.

 4. View for the often accessed url.